lwanjiku-analyst/lwanjiku-analyst-POWERBI-profit-growth-analysis--Super-store-Data/README.md

-# lwanjiku-analyst-quarterly-profit-growth-analysis--Super-store-Data
-lwanjiku-analyst/quarterly-profit-growth-analysis--Super-store-Data

-To achieve this, I built an Area Chart visualization in Power BI (profit_growth_area.png).
-The chart illustrates quarterly profit growth across the three categories — Furniture, Office Supplies, and Technology.
+## Interactive dashboards and visualizations built from the Global Superstore dataset, showcasing sales and profit trends across categories, regions, and time.This project highlights how modern BI tools can transform raw data into actionable business insights##

 ##  Profit Growth by Quarter & Category

-**Visualization Used:** Area Chart
+**ViZ:** Area Chart

-I undertook this project to answer the business question: **Which Category Contributed the Most to Profit Growth Over the Quarters?**
+ **Which Category Contributed the Most to Profit Growth Over the Quarters?**

 ![Profit Growth by Quarter & Category](profit_growth_area.png)